Slider0007/test-release/docs/Configuration/Parameter/TakeImage/Brightness.md

 ## Description

 Set the brightness level of the image.
+Positive values increase brightness, negative values lower it.

 !!!
 Tip